Inouye165/React-Photo-App/docs/history/PROFESSIONAL_CODE_REVIEW_LOG.md

+> Historical note: This is a point-in-time log.
+Paths, scripts, or auth models may not match the current main branch.

 # Professional Code Review Log: High-Priority Fixes

 This document records high-impact issues identified in a professional code review, focusing on security, resilience, and operational cost efficiency.